4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 pluripotent stem cells constitutes human subject research, Institutional Review Board review may be required and

-informed consent may need to be obtained per the requirements detailed in 45 CFR part 46, Subpart A.
+informed consent may need to be obtained per the requirements detailed in 45 CFR 46, Subpart A.

-In addition, 45 CFR part 46, Subpart A, may apply to certain research using hESCs.
+In addition, 45 CFR 46, Subpart A, may apply to certain research using hESCs.
 This regulation applies, among other

 The HHS Office for Human Research Protections (OHRP) considers biological